 When you click on the Help option on the menu you are presented with a variety of questions, all categorized into 15 different sections.

-- Cemeteries – How to add a cemetery, download information, make corrections and more.
+3. Cemeteries – Instructions on how to add a cemetery, download information, make corrections, and more.

 It’s great that there are so many questions answered within the Help section of the site.
 But finding out who to contact for support is not so obvious.